bryce/onlinecalculatortest/CalcTestPlan.md

 | AR05 |If the digit in the next smallest place value is less than five (0, 1, 2, 3, or 4), you leave the digit you want to round to as-is.
 Any digits after that number become zeros, or drop-off if they're located after the decimal point. | Rounding|
 | AR06 |If the next smallest place value is greater than or equal to five (5, 6, 7, 8, or 9), you increase the value of the digit you're rounding to by one (+1) | Rounding|

-We will not assume the calculator uses Banker's Rounding rules (round to nearest even number) for this excerise
+We will not assume the calculator uses Banker's Rounding rules (round to nearest even number) for this exercise

 ### Browser / Device support